 24 hours is perfect for dips

-36-48 hours is similar to soft cream cheese
+36-48 hours is similar to labneh or soft cream cheese

 Nutrition Note: Using low-fat or fat-free yogurt will keep the saturated fat content lower and it will still result in a thick, creamy, velvety spread.
 Draining yogurt concentrates the protein content of yogurt.
 That’s why, ounce per ounce, Greek yogurt is higher in protein than regular yogurt but you will lose a little of the calcium during the draining process.